 Handling Shy & Active Kids

-Handling shy and active kids begins with safety and structure—small steps for shy children and planned movement for energetic ones.
-In this lesson, you’ll practice calm routines for handling shy and active kids so every child can join and learn.
+Handling shy and active kids begins with safety, patience, and structure—small steps for shy children and planned movement for energetic ones.
+In this lesson, you will learn simple classroom strategies that help every child feel included, stay calm, and take part in learning with confidence.

 Why They Behave This Way

-- Temperament: some kids warm up slowly; some seek movement/novelty.
+- Temperament: some kids warm up slowly; some seek movement and novelty.

 - Energy regulation: sleep, hunger, and transitions change behavior.

-- Environment: noise/visual clutter can freeze shy kids or hype active ones.
+- Environment: noise or visual clutter can freeze shy kids or hype active ones.

 - Skill gaps: waiting, asking, or sharing may need teaching—not just telling.